Industry Trends

 Here are a few statistics showing how AI is infiltrating almost every area of marketing:

 With so many tools now available, marketers can streamline everything from targeting to creative execution.
-Predictive analytics can optimize bidding in real time, while generative solutions can tackle ideation and design.
-AI marketing tools to lead nurturing and segmentation.
+Predictive analytics tools like Adobe Sensei and Google AI for ads can optimize bidding in real time, while generative solutions like Jasper, Copy.ai, and Midjourney can tackle ideation and design.
+Tools like HubSpot and ActiveCampaign bring AI to lead nurturing and segmentation.
+AI-powered performance platforms like Realize, meanwhile, can tackle everything from smart audience targeting to landing page creation to real-time ad optimization.

 To foster a culture of AI adoption, marketing teams should include training as they introduce new tools.
 It’s also important to ensure employees understand that AI will enhance, not replace, their value as part of the team.